 Since Burmese cats are energetic, playful and even kitten-like, their toys should be interactive and stimulating.

 Any wand toy that has feathers is going to be a real hit for a Burmese.
 These wand toys are ideal because you will be involved in the playtime with your cat (which a Burmese will want) while the activity itself involves a great deal of jumping, running, pouncing and chasing.
-The Vikano cat toy is great because the set comes with interchangeable pieces to keep your cat from being bored.
-And after she tears one up, you will have a supply on hand to replace it immediately.

 - Vikano Feather Teaser